samarium-lang/Samarium/docs/builtins.md

 == writes `6` to stdout
 ```

+## TIMESTAMP

+The timestamp function `@@` returns the time in milliseconds since the epoch.

+!!! note
+    Timezone is included.
+For UTC timestamp, use `datetime.timestamp_utc`.

 ## DTNOW

 The dtnow function `@@@` gets the system's current date and time as an array of integers, in the format `[year, month, day, hour, minute, second, millisecond, utc_hour_offset, utc_minute_offset]`.